Frequently Asked Questions

 Degree Requirements

 For IS Bridge students admitted from Fall 22 and forward, you can ONLY enroll in the following courses in your first semester: INFO 5001- Application Modeling and Design and INFO – 5002 Introduction to Python for Information Systems.
 A grade of a B- or higher is needed in INFO 5001 – Application Modeling and Design and INFO 5002 – Introduction to Python for Information Systems.
 If you received a grade below a B- in either INFO 5001 or INFO 5002, please contact your Academic Advisor as soon as possible to discuss next steps in your registration.
-Please refer to the degree program requirements as outlined on the IS Bridge program and catalog for additional degree requirements.
+Please refer to the degree program requirements as outlined on the IS Bridge program and catalog.

 Program

-To enroll in an independent study or thesis, you must have a project with a professor associated with MGEN programs.
-If you are working with a professor and have a project solidified, then please have the professor associated with MGEN programs reach out to Erin Macri (er.macri@northeastern.edu) with you in CC to help with the next steps.
+Students studying at US campuses: If you are working with a professor and have a project solidified, then please have the professor associated with MGEN programs reach out to Erin Macri (er.macri@northeastern.edu) with you in CC, to help with the next steps.

 View the current course catalog.
 As a reminder, please follow the catalog for the year and program for your admitted term (see archived catalogs).